 Can you smell carbon monoxide?
 By itself, carbon monoxide is odorless.
 While a CO buildup may feature accompanying exhaust gases that have a noticeable smell, you shouldn’t rely on the exhaust odor to detect carbon monoxide.

 When you breathe in CO, it enters your bloodstream and inhibits your blood’s ability to carry oxygen.
-Because people cannot tell when they are inhaling this gas, accidental exposure to carbon monoxide accounts for over 400 deaths, 20,000 ER visits and 4,000 hospitalizations every year.
+Because people cannot tell when they are inhaling this gas, accidental exposure to carbon monoxide accounts for over 400 deaths, 20,000 ER visits, and 4,000 hospitalizations yearly.

 What Are Signs of Carbon Monoxide in Your Home?

 Since carbon monoxide has no color, smell or taste, it is vital to learn how to spot the signs of potential leaks in your business or home.
 By learning how to check for a carbon monoxide leak, you can know when to seek help and stay safe.

 - Yellow or orange flames coming out of your gas appliances instead of the usual blue flame

 - Dark and sooty staining on or around gas appliances

 - Solid fuel fires burn much slower than usual